Snap and Jump: How Elastic Shells Pop Out

-Snap-through or snap-buckling of slender structures is a canonical pathway for soft robotic systems.
-For example, a pressurized thin spherical shell is inverted and buckles above the critical buckling load{~\cite{Zoelly1915}}.
-As the buckling instability results from a complex interplay of boundary conditions, material property, geometric nonlinearity, and contact mechanics~\citep{Biezeno1935,Updike1970,Audoly2010,Nasto2013,Lopez2017, Taffetani2018, Zhao2022, Sahli2024}, its prediction is still a challenging problem to date~\citep{Bazant2010}.
+Snap-through or snap-buckling of slender structures (\textit{e.g.,} pressurized thin spherical shell) is a canonical pathway for soft robotic systems.
+As the buckling instability results from a complex interplay of boundary conditions, material property, geometric nonlinearity, and contact mechanics~\cite{Zoelly1915, Biezeno1935, Updike1970, Audoly2010, Nasto2013, Lopez2017, Taffetani2018, Zhao2022, Sahli2024}, the prediction of their mechanical performance is still a challenging problem to date~\cite{Bazant2010}.
 Hence, building predictive frameworks for soft robots, where slender structures are assembled in a complex manner, requires extensive research effort from experimental, theoretical, and computational perspectives.
 In other words, for a given material and structural design, it is highly nontrivial to predict the performance and characteristics of soft robots or actuators without systematic parameter surveys.
 Unraveling the multibody dynamics of building blocks of existing soft robot designs would accommodate insight into optimizing their ability and performance.